Murder of Jaidyn Leskie: Coronial inquiries

+Aftermath

-A controversial 2006 inquest, which Domaszewicz's lawyer claimed to have been media driven, found that he had contributed to the toddler's death and had likely disposed of the boy's body.
-However, the coroner stopped short of finding Domaszewicz solely responsible for Jaidyn's death, citing lack of evidence.
-The coroner's findings are thus far the closest the case has come to a resolution.
-The inability to move forward with what some believe to be new evidence due to the double jeopardy laws in place in Victoria led Leskie's mother to join a coalition asking for reform of these laws.
-While recent changes to double jeopardy laws have driven some pressure to reassess Domaszewicz's involvement in Jaidyn's death, currently the closest he has come to any admission of guilt is stating to journalists that: 'It's upsetting, still, because ultimately there's a kid that died because of my stupidity.'
-Despite ongoing media speculation and debunked hints of 'missing evidence' by a former Victorian police sergeant, there are no new suspects and no current plans for a new trial for Jaidyn's murder.
+The inability to move forward with what some believe to be new evidence, due to the double jeopardy laws in place in Victoria led Leskie's mother to join a coalition calling for reform of these laws.
+While changes to double jeopardy laws have driven some pressure to reassess Domaszewicz's involvement in Leskie's death, currently the closest he has come to any admission of guilt is stating to journalists that: 'It's upsetting, still, because ultimately there's a kid that died because of my stupidity.'

+Despite media speculation twenty years after Leskie's murder, and debunked hints of 'missing evidence' by a former Victorian police sergeant, there were no new suspects and no plans for a new trial.

 One key recommendation from the 2006 coronial inquest was to increase education for parents on how to choose a responsible babysitter.
 Almost ten years after Leskie's death, the Victorian State Government fulfilled this recommendation by distributing a 'Babysitters Kit', which consisted of a single-page document aiming to provide 'common sense' information and advise parents on choosing 'the right' babysitter.
-This brief Babysitter's Kit appears to be aimed at uneducated parents, with the opening of the document stating that: "Victorian law does not say how old a babysitter must be; you must think about the maturity of the person and if they have the skills to keep your child safe and well—check they have experience in looking after a child of similar age to yours—this is particularly important for babies."
-In the absence of a convicted perpetrator, continued speculation and irresolution, the Victorian State Government instead addressed the notion of 'poor parenting' as the actionable cause for Jaidyn's death.
+The Babysitter's Kit appeared to be aimed at uneducated parents, with the opening of the document stating that: "Victorian law does not say how old a babysitter must be; you must think about the maturity of the person and if they have the skills to keep your child safe and well—check they have experience in looking after a child of similar age to yours—this is particularly important for babies."
+In the absence of a convicted perpetrator, continued speculation and irresolution, the Victorian State Government instead addressed the notion of 'poor parenting' as the actionable cause for Leskie's death.